Cybersecurity Incident: Your Questions

 Q. What action has been taken to protect my data?

-The incident has also been notified to the Data Protection Commissioner and An Garda Síochána.
+The incident was also notified to the Data Protection Commissioner and An Garda Síochána.

-To further protect individuals, we have taken legal steps, including securing an injunction from the High Court to restrict any use or publication of potentially stolen information.
+To further protect the data of individuals, we have taken legal steps, including securing an injunction from the High Court to restrict any publication of potentially stolen information.
+That said, the Office is confident at this time that no personal data was taken.

 Q. What services are impacted?